-The takeaway: Even your best-laid marketing strategy can still go awry.
+The takeaway: Even your best-laid marketing campaign can still go awry.
 The failure of Crystal Pepsi was due to a nefarious plan by competition.
-So, don’t take every loss to heart — as the drink was even relaunched in the 2000s.
+So, don’t take every loss to heart — the drink was even relaunched in the 2000s.
 If and when marketing losses do occur, take the time to understand what went wrong so you have the tools and experience to tackle such issues down the road.

 4. Celebrity Endorsements Carry Weight

 Pepsi understood the value of influencer marketing before influencers were a thing.
-You can always count on star power to drive campaign interest and engagement, and celebrity endorsements is a well Pepsi continues to go back to.
+You can always count on star power to drive campaign interest and engagement, and celebrity endorsements are a well Pepsi continues to go back to.

 Influencers and celebrity endorsements lend your marketing campaign extra credibility and appeal.
-And while it might cost a pretty penny to wrangle an A-lister, the investment may be worth it if millions of consumers see somebody they adore enjoy your products.
+And, while it might cost a pretty penny to wrangle an A-lister, the investment may be worth it if millions of consumers see somebody they adore enjoy your products.

 The takeaway: You can always lean on influencers to raise brand awareness and give your messaging a little oomph.
-However, just be ultra careful with how you deploy them and your messaging (i.e., avoid a Kendall Jenner situation).
+However, just be ultra careful with how you deploy them and your messaging — i.e., avoid a Kendall Jenner situation.
 Influencer marketing is here to stay, and your company should think about identifying the influencers your target audience is most likely to follow or respect.